citygml4j/ade-xjc/resources/doc/README.txt

 !app.name! is a command line tool.
 In order to get a list of supported arguments, invoke the tool in a shell environment:

-  > java -jar !app.jar! -help
+  % java -jar !app.jar! -help

-The !app.name! compiler requires your ADE schema to point to the official CityGML and GML schemas provided in the subfolder "schemas".
-So please adapt all <xs:import> statements in your ADE schema accordingly before invoking the !app.name! compiler!
+The !app.name! compiler requires that your ADE schema points to the official CityGML and GML schemas provided in the subfolder "schemas".
+So please adapt all <xs:import> statements in your ADE schema accordingly before invoking the !app.name! compiler.

-Please find a sample ADE schema together with an ANT build file in the subfolder "sample".
+A sample ADE schema together with an ANT build.xml file is provided in the subfolder "sample".
+Simply run the build.xml with Ant using the default target to compile the sample ADE to JAXB classes.

 6. Developers